Worms Cathedral: Cathedral of Bishop Burchard II of Worms

+The western choir is lit by a condensed group of four round windows, the largest of them a veritable rose window.
+The footplan of the western choir is polygonal, outside and inside, the first polygonal choir of a top class church.
+It even influenced French Gothic; until 1181, and thus throughout Primary Gothic, all apses, ambulatories and chapels of Gothic churches had had semicircular footplans, but since 1185, with the second choir of Pontigny Abbey, most Gothic churches were built with polygonal apses, ambulatories and chapels.

+The top storeys of the towers were built after the consecration and show some Gothic details.

+Several religious buildings of the area are modelled on the cathedral's decoration, such that one can speak of a "Worms Style."
+Additionally, the elevation resembles the imperial cathedrals in Speyer and Mainz.
+The gradual progress of the rebuild can be charted with dendrochronology.
+Lamps were donated for the west choir in 1172 and Bishop Conrad II was buried there in 1192.

 Renovations of Johannes von Dalberg

 About a hundred years after the third consecration, the construction of the Chapel of St Nicholas was begun.
 A new south portal was built, east of which two more chapels for St Anne and St George were built in the first quarter of the fourteenth century.

-Since part of the northwest tower collapsed in 1429, it was under reconstruction until 1472.
-The resulting tower has some late gothic details but strictly adhered to the original shape of the tower, making it an extremely earlier example of conservational restoration.
-The Aegidius chapel (now the Mary chapel) was built in the east part of the north side-aisle in 1480/1485.
+In 1429, the northwestern tower scrolled due to an earthquake.
+It was rebuilt until 1472, with all Gothic details, but strictly in the shape of scrolled tower.
+Thus it is an extremely early example of conserving restoration.
+Nevertheless, there was a change of materials, nearly half of the outer walls were built of brick, in colour not very different from the reddish sandstone of the other walls of the cathedral.

+The Aegidius chapel (St Giles chapel, nowadays St Mary chapel) was built adjacent to the eastern part of the north aisle, in 1480/1485.

 Towards the end of the century, under Bishop Johann von Dalberg, the original Romanesque cloisters (west of the Chapel of St Nicholas) were renovated, resulting in five monumental late Gothic reliefs on the life of Jesus which are now located in the north side-aisle of the cathedral: Tree of Jesse (1488), Annunciation (1487), birth of Christ (1515), entombment (c.1490) and the resurrection (c.1490).
 A sixth relief depicting the crucifixion was probably lost in the destruction of 1689.
 In the Andreasstift (Worms) there are four large round keystones about 88 cm in diameter decorated with coats of arms, which derive from the cloisters and were donated by Bishop Ruprecht of Regensberg, and Canons Philipp von Flersheim, Erpho von Gemmingen and Wilhelm von Stockheim.
 Another cloister keystone belonging to the Archbishop of Cologne and cathedral scholaster Hermann IV of Hesse is now located above the entrance of Neuburg Abbey Church in Heidelberg.
 The foundation stone of the cloisters from the year 1484, which had been thought lost, was found during cleaning in the Dom's lapidarium at the end of February 2014.